The Impact of Semantic Pairs on Self-Supervised Representation Learning: Methodology

 \section{Methodology}

-This study examines the potential of semantically paired image datasets to improve the generalization capabilities of SSL models.
-We evaluate model performance by comparing the two pre-trained models: one using standard augmented image pairs (our baseline) and another pre-trained on semantically related pairs, both derived from the ImageNet-1K dataset \citep{russakovsky2015imagenet}.
+This study investigates whether incorporating semantically paired images can enhance the generalization capability of SSL models.
+To assess this, we compare two pretrained models: one using standard augmented image pairs (our baseline) and another pre-trained on semantically related pairs, both derived from the ImageNet-1K dataset \citep{russakovsky2015imagenet}.
 As illustrated in Figure 3, our comparative methodology comprises four key stages: (1) dataset construction, (2) image transformations, (3) model training, and (4) performance evaluation.